Stamp Duty Calculator

 Stamp Duty is an unavoidable tax on buying your home.
 Yet many people still apply the 'ostrich' method to working out how much they'll have to pay.
 If they can't see it, it won't affect them, right?

 Bad news; it's time to open those peepers, people.
-If your home is worth more than £125,000*, you'll have to pay the Revenue, too.
-However, it's not straight forward.
+If your new home is worth more than £250,000*, you'll have to pay the Revenue, too.
+However, it's not straightforward.
 There are several bands of payment and each 'slice' of your total bill is proportionate to those segments.

 To make this process a little less painful, we've made it easy for you to work out your Stamp Duty bill.
 Enter the value of the home you're about to buy and hit 'calculate'.
 The answer will appear in an instant beneath the 'calculate' button.
 And that's it.